Out in Sonoma … and in the Vineyard!

 The best way to connect with other tourists and especially locals is to have a drink or dine at the bar at the many amazing restaurants we have.
 For example, the girl & the fig (110 W. Spain St., Sonoma, 707-938-3634) in the town of Sonoma has a fabulous antique bar to sit at for drinks, lunch, or dinner, and is quite the meeting place for all.

-Why do you think Gay Wine Weekend is so popular?
+Why do you think Gay Wine Week is so popular?

-Gay Wine Weekend grew out of our one-day event, The Twilight T-Dance.
+Gay Wine Week grew out of our one-day event, The Twilight T-Dance.
 After two successful years of holding the T-Dance, we had a vision to grow from a one-day event to a weekend full of events.
-Eventually, we see it expanding beyond that, to a full week.
+Eventually, we expanded it to a full week.

 What myth, if any, would you like to dispel about Sonoma County?